reedv/ICS432-HW/hw4/README.txt

 }

 Answer #2:
-	The problem here is that if either operation falls into the case where they must return a STACK_ERROR, they fail to unlock the stack's mutex before doing so.
+	Locking w/out unlocking: The problem here is that if either operation falls into the case where they must return a STACK_ERROR, they _fail to unlock the stack's mutex_ before doing so.
 		* suppose stack s is empty
 		* t1 calls pop(s), locking stack s's mutex and returning STACK_ERROR
 		* context switch to t2 which calls push(s, v)